nahtanPNG/nahtanPNG/README.md

   <samp>/about</samp>
   <div>
     <samp>

-Enthusiast of software development. <br>
+- Enthusiast of software development.
-Currently working with <b>Nest.js</b>, <b>React</b> & <b>TypeScript</b>. <br>
+- Currently working with <b>Nest.js</b>, <b>React</b> & <b>TypeScript</b>.
-Dedicated to deepening my understanding of cloud computing (AWS & GCP), software architecture, infrastructure as a code, and testing. <br>
+- Dedicated to deepening my understanding of cloud computing (AWS & GCP), software architecture, infrastructure as a code, and testing.
-I also build discord bots, automation tools, and experiment with game development using Lua.
+- I also build discord bots, automation tools, and experiment with game development using Lua.

     </samp>
   </div>
 </div>